Casa Montezuma: A Little Slice of Costa Rican Paradise

 - Preferably under $100 per night

-I searched sites like Airbnb and VRBO, moving my map around the coastline and bookmarking houses that caught my eye.
+I searched sites like VRBO, moving my map around the coastline and bookmarking houses that caught my eye.
 Once I narrowed down my list I started researching attractions and activities in the area.
-Even the beach can get boring after spending a month in one location.
+Even the beach can get boring after spending a month in one location!
 After weeks of research and emails I finally settled on Casa Montezuma, a rustic 3-bedroom house situated on 2 acres of pristine jungle.

 I chose Casa Montezuma because of all the amenities it had, its AMAZING third story observation deck and the close proximity to both wildlife and the beach.
 It was the perfect vacation home for us.